OutOfOrangeJuice/Tides-of-Fate/readme.md

-This folder contains my ideas for a card based tabletop game.
+This folder contains my ideas for a card based tabletop rpg.

 uhhhh It's pretty casual atm but I'll probably develop it more